ActiveInferenceInstitute/ActiveInferAnts/1_PREPARE/Methods/Research/FieldSHIFT-2/Inputs_and_Outputs/Shifted_Dissertations/Written_Dissertation_Outline_shifted_Synthetic_Hospitality_to_Synthetic_ATM_Transaction.md

 This dissertation aims to explore the innovative integration of guest experience principles from the hospitality industry into the ATM user experience domain.
 By investigating the synergies between these two fields, the research will establish a framework for enhancing ATM interactions through personalization, service quality, and technology integration.
 The findings will have significant implications for financial institutions, contributing to improved user satisfaction, increased brand loyalty, and operational efficiency.
 This research not only fills existing gaps in both fields but also sets the stage for future interdisciplinary studies and applications.

+---

 ## Introduction

 ### Background of the Shifted Domain

 The hospitality industry has long prioritized guest experience as a key driver of satisfaction and loyalty.
-This emphasis on creating memorable, personalized experiences has been shown to enhance customer retention and foster brand allegiance.
-In contrast, the ATM user experience has traditionally focused on efficiency and usability, often neglecting the holistic interaction that users have with these machines.
-This oversight can lead to user frustration and dissatisfaction, ultimately impacting the financial institution's reputation and customer loyalty.
+With the advent of technology, the expectations of guests have evolved, leading to the emergence of increasingly sophisticated service models that emphasize personalization, seamless interactions, and emotional engagement.
+Conversely, the ATM user experience has traditionally focused on efficiency and usability, often neglecting the holistic interaction that users have with these machines.
+ATMs, while designed to facilitate quick transactions, often leave users feeling disconnected and undervalued.
 This dissertation seeks to bridge this gap by applying hospitality principles to enhance the ATM user experience.
-By leveraging insights from the hospitality sector, this research aims to create a more engaging and fulfilling interaction for users, thus transforming the perception of ATMs from mere transactional devices to integral components of customer service in banking.

 ### Significance and Novelty of the Research

 This research is novel in its approach to transpose established guest experience frameworks onto the ATM landscape, thereby creating a new paradigm for user interaction in financial services.
 The significance lies in its potential to revolutionize how users perceive and interact with ATMs, ultimately leading to enhanced satisfaction and engagement.
-By focusing on the integration of hospitality principles, this study aims to provide actionable insights for financial institutions seeking to differentiate themselves in a competitive market.
+By leveraging insights from the hospitality sector, this dissertation aims to provide a comprehensive understanding of user needs and expectations, which can be translated into actionable strategies for financial institutions.

 ### Overarching Research Questions and Objectives